 With a few exceptions most popular Linux distributions has some kind of package manager installed in order to handle installation of third party applications in binary format.
 Arch Linux has "pacman", Debian has "apt" (and several others), Fedora uses "dnf", and Alpine has "apk".
 The different BSD systems also has package managers.
 FreeBSD has "pkg" and OpenBSD has "pkg_add".

 Common to all these popular Linux distributions and FreeBSD is that binary packages regularly get updated.
 The rolling-release distributions like Arch Linux, Void Linux, and the Debian Linux "testing" version, get updated regularly with new features, bug fixes, and security fixes from upstream, whereas the non-rolling release distributions, such as the Debian Linux "stable" version, Linux Mint, Fedora, etc. only get updated when serious bugs or security flaws are discovered, new features or releases of software are only available when the Linux distribution itself has reached a new release cycle.

 With OpenBSD you don't get any binary package upgrades.
 You don't get new features, bug fixes, or even security fixes.
 Not for the third party binary packages.
 The reason for this is mainly due to a lack of resources.

 On OpenBSD you generally have four different options to choose from:

 So to sum up, OpenBSD does not provide security updates for packages outside of the "current" branch.
 You will need to use the "stable" ports for security fixes.
 In order for a port to get updated it usually requires a CVE.
 The "current" branch will only work on "current".
 Things must be kept in sync with the base system version so you cannot simply use packages for "current" on the "stable" branch.
 The OpenBSD base system always get both security and bug fixes.

-One big disadvantage on OpenBSD is that you need to track updates manually using the mailing list.
-Depending on how busy you are and on how many different setups you're dealing with, this can become quite tiresome, especially when you need to track software with multiple dependencies.
+A disadvantage on OpenBSD is that you need to track updates manually using the mailing list.
+Depending on how busy you are and on how many different setups you're dealing with, this can become tiresome, especially when you need to track software with multiple dependencies.